MikailaAkeredolu/C13weekend1Java/README.md

 > Question 5
 ```
-- Create a static method that simply returns the remainder of 118 ÷ 31 then muliplies it by a double value.
-Invoke/call it inside main().`
+- Create a static method that that accepts a number as an argument/parameter then prints from 0 to that number`
+ - eg: if number passed as argument to method is five then print 0 1 2 3 4 5
 ```

 > Question 6